dannywillems/ocaml-ec/README.md

 The library characteristics are:
 - written purely in OCaml.
 No C or assembly code
-- implementations are modulars, focusing on readability of the parameters for the different instantiations of the primitives
+- implementations are modular, focusing on parameters readability for the different primitive instantiations
 - can be used to generate test vectors
-- can be used to create new instantiations of primitives
+- can be used to create new primitive instantiations
-- can be compiled in JavaScript to be run in web-browsers, if the performance is not key
+- can be compiled in JavaScript to be run in web-browsers, if the performance is not important
 - provides tools to generate secure parameters, like for Poseidon hash function
 - can be used to prototype primitives or protocols

 Do not use this library if:
-- performance is key.
+- performance is important.
 Mec is not meant to be efficient, and maybe will never be.
 - you want to compare the performance between different cryptographic primitives.
-As performance is not key in the implementation, it won't make sense to compare.
+As performance is not important in the implementation, it won't make sense to compare.

 Here some suggestions of libraries you can use to get better performances: